Radeox/CosciaPollo/README.md

 # CosciaPolloBot #

-A fantastic bot that can grab for you a lot of CosciaPollo!
+A fantastic bot that can grab you a lot of CosciaPollo from the internet!

-Just try it and you will never regret!
+Just try it and you'll never regret it!